And the Word became flesh, and dwelt among us, and we beheld His glory, glory as of the only begotten from the Father, full of grace and truth.

 Then the Lord God (Yahweh Elohim) formed man of dust from the ground, and breathed into his nostrils the breath of life; and man became a living being.

 When we read these statements in English we do not clearly see what was expressed in the Hebrew.
 The word Elohim is a plural word.
 The singular form is Eloah.
 Both words are masculine gender.
 Whenever the Bible uses the word Elohim as a reference to God (uppercase) it is a reference to the godhead.
 The godhead is comprised of God the Father, God the Son, and the Holy Spirit.
-Because there is more than one member of the godhead, the Hebrew language uses the plural word Elohim in reference to the godhead, rather than the singular Eloah.
+Because there is more than one member of the godhead, the Hebrew language uses the plural Elohim in reference to the godhead, rather than the singular Eloah.

 In Genesis 2:7 the expression “Yahweh Elohim” is also a reference to the godhead.
-If the writer had meant to speak of the Father only, who is called Yahweh, he would have written “Yahweh Eloah,” or even just “Yahweh.”
-What is actually being communicated is that the godhead of Yahweh, which includes the Father, Son, and Holy Spirit, acted in concert to create man (Hebrew Adam).
+If the writer had meant to speak of the Father only, who is called Yahweh, he would have written “Yahweh Eloah,” or simply “Yahweh.”
+What is being communicated is that the godhead of Yahweh, which includes the Father, Son, and Holy Spirit, acted in concert to create man (Hebrew Adam).
 This becomes apparent in other verses in Genesis.

 Then God (Elohim) said, “Let Us make man in Our image, according to Our likeness…”

 The words “us” and “our” indicate a plurality.
 The members of the godhead are speaking to one another when they say “Let US make man…” This raises an interesting point for consideration.
-If Adam was directly formed by Yahweh the Father, then we could not say that Yahshua is the monogenes, only direct generation, of the Father.
+If Adam was directly formed by Yahweh the Father, then we could not say that Yahshua is the monogenes, the only direct generation, of the Father.
 We have to look to other passages of Scripture to resolve this conundrum.
 In his gospel, the apostle John speaks of Yahshua as “the Word.”
 What John states about the Son of God is pertinent to our investigation.

 In the beginning was the Word, and the Word was with God, and the Word was God.
 He was in the beginning with God.
 All things came into being by Him, and apart from Him nothing came into being that has come into being.